 When dogs vomit or have bloody diarrhoea, you must see a vet immediately.
 If your dog has had diarrhoea for more than 24 hours, it’s essential to do this as soon as possible.
 Sometimes diarrhoea can be due to parasites or infection, but sometimes it’s because of something they’ve eaten.
 If your dog is vomiting or has diarrhoea for more than 24 hours, you should immediately take them to the vet.

-Write content about how a dog’s breathing can be a sign of illness.
+Write content about how a dog’s breathing can signify illness.
 A dog’s breathing can be quite an indication of its current state of health.
 So, if your dog starts to have laboured breathing or coughing fits, it could be a sign that they’re not feeling well.

 The key to avoiding unnecessary vet trips is noticing when your dog starts to act differently.
-If it’s something small (and routine for your dog, like not wanting to play as much as usual), it might be nothing.
+It might be nothing if it’s something small (and routine for your dog, like not wanting to play as much as usual).
 But if they seem unusually lethargic or sickly, you should take them to the vet.

 The next time your dog starts acting weird, don’t wait – call the vet!
 Make sure that you look into what could be going on, and remember to pay attention to the signs of illness in your dog.